nealrichardson/httpcache/README.md

     install.packages("httpcache")

-The pre-release version of the package can be pulled from GitHub using the [devtools](https://github.com/hadley/devtools) package:
+The pre-release version of the package can be pulled from GitHub using the [devtools](https://github.com/r-lib/devtools) package:

     # install.packages("devtools")
-    devtools::install_github("nealrichardson/httpcache", build_vignettes=TRUE)
+    devtools::install_github("nealrichardson/httpcache")

 ## Getting started